 Sarah started her PhD in September 2012 in the astrophysics group at Nordita and the Department of Astronomy at Stockholm University.
-She arrived from Zanjan University in Iran where she worked on magnetohydrodynamic waves in curved and low plasma-beta solar coronal loops.
+She has earlier worked on magnetohydrodynamic waves in curved and low plasma-beta solar coronal loops.
 The topic of her PhD work is the "Origin of solar surface activity and sunspots".